tsouchlarakis/sql-query-tools/README.rst

 .. role:: raw-html(raw)
     :format: html

-Convenient utilities for querying various flavors of SQL databases.
+Convenient utilities for reading from and writing to Postgres SQL databases.

 :raw-html:`<br />`